laravel/docs/logging.md

 <a name="contextual-information"></a>
 ### Contextual Information

 An array of contextual data may be passed to the log methods.
-This contextual data will be formatted and displayed with the log message:
+This contextual data will be formatted and displayed with the log message.

+If you want Monolog to replace context placeholders in your message, as shown below, you can add `'replace_placeholders' => true` to the log channel configuration.

     use Illuminate\Support\Facades\Log;